isushmoy/age-calculator/README.md

 # Age Calculator

-Empower users to effortlessly calculate their age and discover their zodiac signs with precision.
-Utilizing advanced logic and robust form validation, this app ensures flawless functionality.
+This app empowers users to effortlessly shorten URLs with its user-friendly interface.
+It leverages the CleanURI API, Clipboard API, and advanced CSS for seamless functionality.
+Additionally, CORS proxy is utilized for enhanced API integration.

 Live Site: [Age Calculator](https://sushcod3.github.io/age-calculator/)